 Western Canada is large and not everyone lives in a big city

 Western Canada is a big place.
 Providing services and meeting the needs of people living in rural and remote places is a struggle for municipal and First Nations leaders.
-But the high costs of providing services to small populations across spread out spaces can be reduced through innovative approaches to service-delivery – especially those involving coordinated efforts and partnership.
+But the high costs of providing services to small populations across spread out spaces can be reduced through innovative approaches to service-delivery – by way of Western Canadian community partnerships.

-Indigenous and rural community partnerships are key to future growth
+Indigenous and rural community partnerships in Western Canada are key to future growth

 The co-operative model is versatile and adaptive to innovations